-Before joining the firm, he spent 12 years with Hogan Lovells (formerly Hogan & Hartson) and Coudert Brothers, two major international law firms.
-Earlier, he was a Senior Securities Compliance Examiner with the United States Securities and Exchange Commission.
-Mr. Grieco served as an intern clerk for Judge Shira A. Scheindlin of the United States District Court for the Southern District of New York and as an Associate Managing Editor of the Brooklyn Journal of International Law at Brooklyn Law School.
+Before joining the firm, he spent 12 years with Hogan Lovells (formerly Hogan & Hartson) and another major international law firm.
+Earlier, he was a Senior Examiner with the United States Securities and Exchange Commission.

 News & Press

 - Second Circuit Affirms Dismissal of Stillwater Adversary Proceeding